Skip to main content

 Comments are reserved for agents and editors to request work for pitches.
 Please, please follow this rule.

-Can I submit my YA manuscript?
+Can I pitch my YA graphic novel idea?

 Can I join the event if I live outside of the U.S.A.?